Smile4ever/wikitools/watch_category/README.md

 * CHANNEL="#wikipedia-nl-vandalism"
 * INFOMESSAGES="false" (do not display infomessages in the IRC channel)
 * SPEAKLANG="en" (can also be set to "nl", has no effect on infomessages currently)
+* IRCENABLED="true": enables IRC integration
+* DESKTOPINT="true": set this to false if you want to run the bot on a (headless) server. disables libnotify and xdg-open integration

 Tips
 ----